« `html

 If you suffer from a tired appearance but the idea of surgery concerns you, several non-invasive solutions can help reduce the signs of tired eyes without the constraints of blepharoplasty.

-These treatments are particularly suitable for patients showing early signs of aging or wishing to test the results before considering definitive eye surgery.
+These treatments are particularly suitable for patients showing early signs of aging or wishing to test the results before considering definitive eyelid & oculoplastic surgery.

 Hyaluronic acid injections